kperusko/cheatsheet/linux.md

 apport /foo/bar/crash.report - opens apport crash log (/var/log/apport.log usually contains additinal info about crash reports and coredumps) gdb /usr/bin/php5 /path/to/coredump (this will open GNU debugger for the file and you can see backtrace with "bt" or "bt full")

+which foo (locate a command foo that will be executed - useful for debugging PATH problems) command -v foo (write a string to standard output that indicates the pathname or command that will be used by the shell - can be used in bash script instead of which to find what file will be executed in curr. environment)

 !!!!!!!!!!!!!!!!!!!!!!!!!!!
 MySQL